 On the other hand, the customer experience information about Ally can look less than flattering, until you consider the company’s size and years in business.

-It’s important to remember that both companies will invest your money in stocks, bonds, and other securities that are not federally insured.
+It’s important to remember that both companies will invest your money in stocks and bonds, and other securities that are not federally insured.

 An investor’s experience with any investment company will depend to a great extent on how the overall market performs, rather than on the financial strength of the investment firm.